BasitAlawode/UVOT400/README.md

 ## Our Main Contributions

-1. A large and diverse high-quality UW-VOT400 benchmark dataset is presented, consisting of 400 sequences and 275000 manually bounding-box annotated frames, introducing 17 distinct tracking attributes with diverse under creatures as targets.
+1. A large and diverse high-quality UVOT400 benchmark dataset is presented, consisting of 400 sequences and 275,000 manually annotated bounding-box frames, introducing 17 distinct tracking attributes with diverse underwater creatures as targets.

-2. A large-scale benchmarking of 25 recent SOTA trackers is performed on the proposed dataset.
+2. A large-scale benchmarking of 24 recent SOTA trackers is performed on the proposed dataset, adopting established performance metrics.

-3. An UWIR algorithm is proposed to improve the VOT performance on the UW sequences.
-Selected SOTA trackers are re-trained on the restored version of the proposed dataset resulting in significant performance improvement across all compared trackers.
+3. An UWIE-TR algorithm is introduced.
+It improves the UVOT performance of SOTA open-air trackers on underwater sequences.

+4. The selected SOTA trackers are re-trained on the enhanced version of the proposed dataset resulting in significant performance improvement across all compared trackers.

-## Our Dataset: UW-VOT400
+## Our Dataset: UVOT400

 Details about the data collection, annotations, domain-specific tracking attributes can be found in our paper (link to paper).

 ### Links to Datasets

-1. Our UW-VOT400 dataset:
+1. Our UVOT400 dataset:
    - Train Set: [Download link](https://kuacae-my.sharepoint.com/:f:/g/personal/100060517_ku_ac_ae/Em9CQUgLcY1BnEBqpGUTrxQBnVPzBfpfPcUW7RmH3EON9w?e=pjNgIY)
    - Test Set: [Download link](https://kuacae-my.sharepoint.com/:f:/g/personal/100060517_ku_ac_ae/EmJKcYONDL9Kll9OJkArN-4B9UgfBPejZ8LHAxn6aP__Xg?e=21ELVO).